Polynomial basins of infinity: Models of a polynomial branched cover

-\proof Let $S$ be the subset of $P_k(X,\omega)$ consisting of polynomials with all $k-1$ critical values in the connected set $L_X$.
+\proof Let $S$ be the subset of $\cP_k(X,\omega, C_X)$ consisting of polynomials with all $k-1$ critical values in the compact and path-connected set $C_X$.
 By Lemma \ref{compactconnected}, $S$ is compact and path-connected.
-By Lemma \ref{bijection}, the subset $\LM_k^{k-1}(X,\omega)$ is homeomorphic to the quotient $S/ \< \zeta: \zeta^k=1 \>$, hence is also compact and path-connected.
+By Lemma \ref{bijection}, the subset $\MM_k^{k-1}(X,\omega, C_X)$ is homeomorphic to the quotient $S/ \< \zeta: \zeta^k=1 \>$, hence is also compact and path-connected.
+The complement $X\setminus C_X$ is a disjoint union of annuli which neither meet nor surround critical values of the representing polynomial, so the final statement of the Lemma follows.